defrindr/laravel-crudify/README.md

 # Laravel CRUDIFY

-Easy thinks to generate CRUD with laravel.
+Easy things to generate CRUD with laravel.

 ## Installation